-As you examine categorizing your data for proper data governance, a great place to start is with Reference Data, which includes information like units of measurement, country codes, calendar dates, fixed conversion rates, define a set of values, statuses, or classifications.
+As you examine categorizing your desktop and mobile data for proper data governance, a great place to start is with Reference Data.
+This includes information like units of measurement, country codes, calendar dates, fixed conversion rates, define a set of values, statuses, or classifications.

 Although Reference Data often has some structure to it, without direct control over it, organizations face the arduous task of combing through a mountain of team projects that spring up and create, define, and interpret the semantics and values deemed to be “Reference Data.”